dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

   > * With its property `confidenceAsDocumentBoundary`.
   > * With a result filter such as a `MultiFrameResultCrossFilter`.

-2. If a good boundray is found, carry on to invoke the function `editBoundary()`.
+2. If a good boundary is found, carry on to invoke the function `editBoundary()`.
   > Note that in order to get both the boundary result and the original image, we have changed the callback function from `onDetectedQuadsReceived` to `onCapturedResultReceived`.

 ```js